researchgate/injektor/README.md

 # Prerequisites

-This library needs PHP 5.5+.
+This library needs PHP 7.2+.

-It has been tested using PHP5.5 - PHP7.0 and HHVM.
+It has been tested using PHP 7.2 - PHP 7.4.

 # Installation